isl-org/Open3D/docs/tutorial/Advanced/docker.rst

     $ sudo usermod -aG docker <user_name>

-``Warning``
-The docker group grants privileges equivalent to the root user.
+.. warning:: The docker group grants privileges equivalent to the root user.
 For details on how this impacts security in your system, see `Docker Daemon Attack Surface <https://docs.docker.com/engine/security/security/#docker-daemon-attack-surface>`_.

 Usage notes
 ===========